reahl/reahl/reahl-doc/doc/devmanual/dependencyinjection.rst

 The Reahl framework itself contains a few classes that need to be persisted to a database.
-For example, the :class:`~reahl.webdeclarative.webdeclarative.UserSession` implements :doc:`session functionality <sessions>`.
+For example, the :class:`~reahl.webdeclarative.webdeclarative.UserSession` implements :doc:`session functionality <../tutorial/sessions>`.
 There is a handful of other classes that work in concert with the :class:`~reahl.webdeclarative.webdeclarative.UserSession`.